MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

 ## Prerequisites

-You can build PWAs with any web development IDE.
+You can build PWAs with any text editor or web development IDE.
 The following are only prerequisites for this guide, which will walk you through PWA tooling support in the Windows developer ecosystem.

 *   Download the \(free\) [Visual Studio Community 2017][VisualStudioDownloads].
 You can also use the *Professional*, *Enterprise*, or [*Preview*][VisualStudioPreview] editions.
 From the *Visual Studio Installer*, choose the following Workloads: